mentegago/streamkit/README.md

 # 🧈 Mentega StreamKit 🧈
 **This app is still in very early stage.
-Please use [Mentega TTS](https://github.com/mentegago/mentega-tts/releases/latest) instead for TTS.**
+There will be a lot of bugs.**

 ![Screenshot](screenshots/streamkit.jpg)